 The above materials are also available for download as the additional file listed at the end of this record.

 Irvin, Marguerite R.; Montasser, May E.; Kind, Tobias; Fan, Sili; Barupal, Dinesh K.; Patki, Amit; Tanner, Rikki M.; Armstrong, Nicole D.; Ryan, Kathleen A.; Claas, Steven A.; O’Connell, Jeffrey R.; Tiwari, Hemant K.; and Arnett, Donna K., "Genomics of Postprandial Lipidomics in the Genetics of Lipid-Lowering Drugs and Diet Network Study" (2021).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 85.